marcoxa/ITRDA/README.md

 RSs may have been passed in the interim.

-Please open issues on the github interface, if you feel you found an error, or if you have new information you feel needs to be added
+Please open issues on the github interface, if you feel you found an error, or if you have new information you feel needs to be added, please let me know.
+Note that Github refused to upload some of the documents, mostly due to their size.

 Marco Antoniotti